 The Ghost King Mine and Ghost Town just above Jerome is a little kitsch but still an awesome stop with a number of old rusted out pickup trucks and derelict buildings.
 The road that leads up to it is a great drive too - you can keep on going up the twists and turns if you like a scenic drive.

 Last but not least is Prescott - this is a much bigger city than Jerome but there is a lot going on with frequent events in the historic district around Courthouse Square.

-The city is vibrant and young - 1 in 3 of the residents are students or staff at the Northern Arizona University and you can feel the vibe as you walk around the historic Downtown or stop at one of the dozens of coffee shops for a drink.
+Our highlights: The city is vibrant and young - 1 in 3 of the residents are students or staff at Northern Arizona University and you can feel the vibe as you walk around the historic Downtown or stop at one of the dozens of coffee shops for a drink.

-6. Drive the Sky Island Scenic Byway up Mount Lemmon
+6. Mount Lemmon and the Sky Island Scenic Byway, AZ